 I don't eat many tortillas, but I do eat a fair number of tortilla chips.
 So when I read this recipe, which calls for frying stale tortillas in oil, I thought "Huh.
 That's pretty much a chip."
 I tested it out with chips instead of tortillas, and not only did it work well, but it probably took about 20 minutes less.
 But you can do it either way.

 One note: if you have really salty tortilla chips, you can rinse them off with water before using them — they are going to get soggy anyway.

-The recipe here is my take on one from epicurean.com.
-Click here for a link to the original.
+The recipe here is my take on chilaquiles from Epicurean.com.

 Half a bag of stale tortilla chips